emacsorphanage/helm-swoop/README.md

 ### Feature

-* Squeeze all lines in buffer with your input
+* Culling all lines in buffer with your input
 * Highlight multiple matched pattern
 * Jumping line to line according to list buffer's move
 * Cache result until modifies the buffer